 Poor nutrition, even discounting its effect on your waistline, certainly doesn’t keep the doctor away.
 People who consume red meat ten times per week or more have about a 50 percent higher risk for age-related macular degeneration, an eye condition that can lead to blindness.
 Furthermore, studies suggest that a diet high in fiber, vegetables, nuts, and foods typically found in Mediterranean cuisine is associated with 20-40 percent lower risk for coronary heart disease.
 Colorectal cancer is also linked with poor diet habits, and experts suggest that diets high in fiber and low in fat can lower your risk.

-23andMe reports on genetic risk for these diseases, so if you find that you are at increased genetic risk, this knowledge may help you prioritize which dietary changes to make.
+If you find that you are at increased genetic risk, this knowledge may help you prioritize which dietary changes to make.
 For example, a person who has a strong genetic risk for age-related macular degeneration might consider eating more fish, nuts, and leafy greens — foods linked to lower risk for that disease.

 A gym membership (if actually used) may positively impact your health.
 For starters, exercise helps keep one’s weight in check; people who exercise regularly are up to 60 percent less likely to be overweight than people who don’t exercise.